Marie Dentière: Biography

 Much of Marie Dentière's early life remains unknown.
 She was born in Tournai (in modern Belgium) into a relatively well-off family of the lesser nobility.
 She entered the Augustinian nunnery of Saint-Nicolas-dés-Prés in Tournai at a young age in 1508, eventually becoming abbess in 1521.

-Martin Luther's preaching against monasticism led her to flee to Strasbourg in 1524 to escape persecution — not only for abandoning her position as a nun, but for converting to the Reformation.
+Martin Luther's preaching against monasticism led her to flee to Strasbourg in 1524 to escape persecution - not only for abandoning her position as a nun, but for converting to the Reformation.
 Strasbourg was a popular refuge for Protestants at that time.

 While in Strasbourg, in 1528, she married Simon Robert, a young priest.
 Soon they left for an area outside of Geneva to preach the Reformation, and had five children together.
 Robert died 5 years later in 1533, and the now widowed Dentière married Antoine Froment, who was at work in Geneva with Farel.
+Dentière and Froment were part of the 'Circle of Meaux', which also included Gérard Roussel, Pierre Caroli and Clément Marot.

 Dentière's outspokenness strongly irritated Farel and Calvin, which in turn drove a rift between them and Froment.